 2. Provide evidence

-It’s important to support the topics that you write about with strong sources.
-Readers need to see the proof that your recommendations are proven to be effective.
-There are three forms of evidence that you can include in your articles: personal experiences, credible data sources, and quotes from experts.
+It’s important to support the topics you write about with strong sources.
+Readers need to see the proof that your recommendations are effective.
+There are three forms of evidence you can include in your articles: personal experiences, credible data sources and quotes from experts.

 a.
 Share stories or personal experiences

-Stories are powerful because they lend credibility to what you’re saying while entertaining and influencing the reader.
-No one would trust a recipe that chef never tested before.
-Theory is great, but sometimes it’s important to show how to deal with the nitty gritty.
-Walk readers through the exact steps that you took and the outcomes that you achieved.
+Stories are powerful, because they lend credibility to what you’re saying, while entertaining and influencing the reader.
+No one would trust a recipe a chef never tested before.
+Walk readers through the exact steps you took and the outcomes you achieved.

 b.
 Cite credible data sources

-Data is powerful because it’s measurable and easy to understand.
-It sounds nice when you say “[strategy] will help you grow”, but it sounds way more legitimate when you can cite a source that shows that “companies who [strategy] grow revenue by 25%”.
-For an example of an article that cites data, check out Why do product managers fail? by Nis Frome.
-Survey data is the basis for the article.
-He includes chart graphics, describes them succinctly, and provides his unique perspectives.
+Data is powerful, because it’s measurable and easy to understand.
+It sounds nice when you say “[strategy] will help you grow,” but it sounds way more legitimate when you cite a source that shows “companies who [strategy] grow revenue by 25%.”
+Check out Why do Product Managers Fail? by Nis Frome, which is based on survey data.

 Why do product managers fail?